johnny-tavares/Threat_Dashboard/README.md

 1. **File Integrity Monitor**: Tracks changes to specified files and detects potential tampering.
 2. **Process Monitor**: Analyzes running processes, including inactive launch daemons, and verifies their authenticity.
-3. **Network Monitor**: Monitors DNS queries to identify potentially malicious activity.
+3. **Network Monitor**: Analyzes DNS replies to identify potentially malicious activity.

 This project serves as a foundational tool for threat monitoring and is built with extensibility in mind for future developments like full automation, real-time web hosting, and enhanced threat detection capabilities.